lindsay-stevens/openclinica_scripts/README.md

 SQL scripts for building and maintaining a report database connected to OpenClinica's database via a foreign data wrapper.
 Also includes SQL scripts to facilitate export to xlsx (via R), and subsequent conversion to .dta (via stata) and .sas7bdat (via sas).

 ## [webservices](webservices)
+Clients for interacting with OpenClinica webservices.

+* Python 3 client, with tests!
+Returns Lists of OrderedDicts instead of XML.
-PHP client for interacting with OpenClinica webservices, and helper classes / function to build ODM structured data for import.
+* PHP client with helper classes / function to build ODM structured data for import.

 See also:

 * [Java implementation by CTMM TraIT](https://github.com/jacobrousseau/traitocws/blob/master/TraITOCWS/src/nl/vumc/trait/oc/connect/OCWebServices.java)
 * [Python implementation by Dimagi](https://github.com/dimagi/openclinica-xforms/blob/master/webservices.py)